African-American hair: Discrimination related to black hairstyles

-In 2014, the United States Army implemented a ban on predominantly Black hairstyles.
+In 2014, the United States Army implemented a ban on predominantly black hairstyles.
 The ban includes dreadlocks, large cornrows and twists.
-The rationale for this decision is that the aforementioned hairstyles look unkempt, with kempt hair being implicitly defined as straight hair.
-African-American women in the Army may be forced to choose between small cornrows and chemically processing their hair, if their natural hair is not long enough to fit a permitted hairstyle.
+The rationale for this decision is that the aforementioned hairstyles look unkempt.
+African-American women in the Army may be forced to choose between small cornrows and chemically processing their hair if their natural hair is not long enough to fit a permitted hairstyle.

-Discrimination in schools
+In schools

-It is not uncommon for an African American student to be discriminated against because of their hair in school.
-Black students are disciplined at a significant higher rate than their non-Black counter-parts, and are disciplined because their natural hair styles are deemed not appropriate or distracting by their schools dress code.

-African-American students are also discriminated against while participating in school sanctioned sports.
-In 2018, African American wrestler Andrew Johnson was told by his white referee, Alan Mahoney, that he needed to cut his dreads or forfeit his match.
-That same night videos and pictures began to surface online of Andrew having his dreads cut off with a pair of scissors.
-This sparked public outrage online, with some people questioning why Johnson was able to play in matches prior to this one and not have any problems.
-People began to question Mahoney's call during the match; some saying that the ultimatum was derived from racism.
-In 2016, Mahoney was accused of calling his fellow referee a racial slur.
-Since this incident Mahoney was suspended from officiating for two years, and the New Jersey Interscholastic Athletic Association and the states attorney general's office's civil rights division have opened investigations into the incident.
+Throughout the history of education in the United States, African American students have faced significant disparities in treatment compared to their peers.
+These disparities include higher rates of disciplinary action and discriminatory practices related to personal appearance.
+For instance, there have been cited cases where African American students are disciplined at significantly higher rates than their counterparts, often due to dress code policies that target natural hairstyles as inappropriate or distracting.

-Crown Act
+CROWN Act

-On March 18, 2022, the United States House of Representatives passed the CROWN (Create a Respectful and Open Workplace for Natural Hair) Act, an act aiming to protect individuals from hair based discrimination in the workplace.
+On March 18, 2022, the United States House of Representatives passed the CROWN (Create a Respectful and Open Workplace for Natural Hair) Act, an act aiming to protect individuals from hair-based discrimination in the workplace.
 The bill forbids race-based hair discrimination at the federal level, notably when the hair style or hair texture being discriminated against is particularly tied to a culture or race.
-The act states that:

-In a society in which hair has historically been one of many determining factors of a person’s race, and whether they were a second class citizen, hair today remains a proxy for race.
-Therefore, hair discrimination targeting hairstyles associated with race is racial discrimination.
+However, many states are "employment at will" which allows employers to discharge employees for any reason, or no reason.